 Everyone who has ever faced this task knows what a dreary job it is to make several language versions of a site if you use manual translation tools, such as WPML or Polylang.
 It takes forever, many things could be missed, and it might not work properly if we deal with dynamic content.

 So, at a time when everyone is just talking about AI and how it will take jobs from humans, I don’t mind at all if this technology takes the job of manual translation of the site from me.
-That’s why it’s time to test Weglot – quite a new instrument for automatic machine translation.
+That’s why it’s time to test the WordPress translation plugin Weglot – which uses automatic machine translation and gives you full editing control.

 Table of Contents